ansys/pymapdl/doc/source/user_guide/pool.rst

     >>> pool = MapdlPool(10, nproc=1, run_location=my_path)
     Creating Pool: 100%|########| 10/10 [00:01<00:00,  1.43it/s]

-You can also specify a list of IPs to connect to:
+You can also specify a list of IP addresses to connect to:

 .. code:: pycon